-If using an older PPS system, check for backup batteries.
-If your system has backup batteries, be sure to replace them before each deployment.
-On the TT8 microcontroller based devices, the backup battery was a 9 volt battery mounted beside the electronics.
-On the Persistor CF2 microcontroller based devices, the backup battery was two AAA batteries mounted near the electronics.
+Check your system for backup batteries, if they are installed be sure to replace them before each deployment.
+On the TT8 microcontroller based devices, the backup battery is a 9 volt battery mounted beside the electronics.
+On the Persistor CF2 microcontroller based devices, the backup battery is a plastic case with two AAA batteries mounted near the electronics.

-Figure 1-18: Backup Battery 9V and AAA Styles (Older Model PPS systems)
+Figure 2-14: Backup Battery 9V and AAA Styles (Older Model PPS systems)